SwastikS7/network-recon-nmap-task1/README.md

 3. Captured packets using Wireshark and kept the raw pcap privately (not uploaded).

 ## Results (summary)
-- Devices discovered: *[describe devices without IPs, e.g., Router, VM host, IoT device]*
+- Devices discovered: Not Any
 - Common open ports observed: `135 (MSRPC)`, `445 (microsoft-ds)`, `3306 (MySql)`

 ## Files in this repo